 - Place 1/4 cup water in a small glass bowl and sprinkle gelatin over the water.
 Heat in the microwave for 15 seconds and stir.
 Repeat until gelatin is melted and dissolved.
 Do not boil.

 - Add gelatin and the liqueur to the passion fruit juice and mix well.
-Chill for 10 minutes while you prepare the meringue.
+Chill mixture in the refrigerator for 30 minutes, stirring occasionally, while you prepare the meringue.

-- Place egg white in a standing mixer bowl.
+- Place the egg whites in the bowl of a standing mixer.
 Mix 1/3 cup sugar and 1/4 water in a saucepan and heat to boiling.
 When sugar mixture reaches 240 degrees, turn on the mixer to start beating the egg whites.

 - When the sugar mixture reaches 250 degrees, remove from heat.
 The egg whites should be forming peaks.
 Slowly add the hot sugar mixture to the egg whites, letting it run down the side of the bowl, while continuing to beat the egg whites.
 The meringue should form stiff peaks.